eersd/whatsapp-MERN/README.md

 To run the backend:
 - Go to whatsapp-backend directory
-- `nodemon server.js` to install the required dependencies
+- `nodemon server.js` to run the backend

 ## Functionality overview